aws-samples/generative-ai-use-cases-jp/docs/en/EXTENSION_BUILD.md

 Once prerequisites are ready, follow these steps to build.

-The following steps must be executed in the root folder of `generative-ai-use-cases-jp`.
-Please note that you should not run them in `generative-ai-use-cases-jp/browser-extension`.
+The following steps must be executed in the root folder of `generative-ai-use-cases`.
+Please note that you should not run them in `generative-ai-use-cases/browser-extension`.

 ### For users with Unix commands (Cloud9, Linux, macOS, etc.)